 Truth: Debt isn’t used by wealthy people nearly as much as we are led to believe.

 That’s because debt is dumb—but it still has a choke hold on so many of our friends and family members.
 Most normal people are just plain broke.
 They are in debt up to their eyeballs with no hope of help.
 If you’re in debt, you don’t have the freedom to use your money the way you want.

 Related: Struggling with debt?
-Find a Financial Peace University (FPU) class today to learn the proven plan that can help you win with money.
+Sign up for Financial Peace University (FPU) to learn the proven plan that can help you win with money.

 The money class that will change your life!Get Started